Health Sciences Courses

 You do not need to apply for these awards; they will be automatically added to your account when you select a qualifying course and university when applying for the Training Grant.

 Eligible students will be entitled to claim travel and accommodation expenses incurred over and above daily travel costs to university.
 The costs must be related to essential practice placements.

 Those with dual accommodation can claim £55 per night for commercial accommodation, such as a hotel or bed and breakfast, and £25 per night for non-commercial accommodation, such as staying with friends or family.

-Eligible students facing severe financial hardship, having exuasted all other available sources of funding, including the University Support Funds, will be able to apply for additional funding.
+Eligible students facing severe financial hardship, having exhausted all other available sources of funding, including the University Support Funds, will be able to apply for additional funding.

-For any of the above you will need to apply to the NHS Bursary team.
+For any of the above you will need to apply through the NHS LSF portal